-If you invest in our common stock in this offering, your interest in our company will be diluted to the extent of the difference between the initial public offering price per share of our common stock and the pro forma net tangible book value per share of our common stock after giving effect to this offering.
+If you invest in our common stock in this offering, your purchase price per share will be less than the pro forma net tangible book value per share of our common stock after giving effect to this offering.

 Our net tangible book value per share represents the amount of our total assets, excluding deferred policy acquisition costs, goodwill, and intangible assets, less total liabilities, divided by the total number of common shares then outstanding.
 As of September 30, 2009, our net tangible book value was approximately \$1,157.3 million, or approximately \$12.48 per share based on shares of our common stock outstanding as of such date.
-After giving effect to the sale of shares of our common stock at an assumed initial public offering price of \$13.00 per share (the midpoint of the price range set forth on the cover page of this prospectus), and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2009, which we refer to as our pro forma net tangible book value, would have been approximately \$1,366.1 million, or \$12.42 per share of our common stock.
-This represents an immediate decrease in the net tangible book value of \$(0.06) per share to our existing stockholders, and an immediate dilution of \$0.58 per share to new investors purchasing shares of our common stock in this offering.
+After giving effect to the sale of shares of our common stock at the initial public offering price of \$12.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2009, which we refer to as our pro forma net tangible book value, would have been approximately \$1,388.2 million, or \$12.24 per share of our common stock.
+This represents an immediate increase of \$0.24 per share to new investors purchasing shares of our common stock in this offering.